binhe-lab/binhe-lab-pub/README.md

 To view the site, run `bundle exec jekyll serve` and point a browser to `http://localhost:4000/`.
 More information on Jekyll can be found [here](http://jekyllrb.com/).

+Not in use

-To include projects, preprocessing scripts are necessary to clone project repos and update Jekyll metadata.
+> To include projects, preprocessing scripts are necessary to clone project repos and update Jekyll metadata.
 This can be accomplished with:

 ```
 ruby _scripts/update-and-preprocess.rb